 History, tourist information, and nearby accommodation

-The prosperity of the late Victorian fishery explains the 19th century ambience close to the seafront, with most of the shops and dwellings dating to that period.
+The prosperity of the late Victorian fishery explains the 19th-century ambience close to the seafront, with most of the shops and dwellings dating to that period.
 On the High Street is a picturesque Victorian water supply, erected in 1862 on the site of the town's stocks and pillory.

 The North Norfolk Railway is now a heritage line, running regular steam train journeys between Sheringham and Holt on what is known as 'The Poppy Line'.
-In the opposite direction the line to Cromer and Norwich is known as The Bittern Line.
+In the opposite direction, the line to Cromer and Norwich is known as The Bittern Line.

-Sheringham Museum on Station Street is located in a set of old fisherman's cottages, and has displays covering the history of Sheringham and area.
-Included is the story of Sheringham's experience of WWI, when the town was the first place in Britain to be hit by bombs.
+Sheringham Museum on Station Street is located in a set of old fisherman's cottages and has displays covering the history of Sheringham and area.
+Included is the story of Sheringham's experience of WWI when the town was the first place in Britain to be hit by bombs.
 There are old lifeboats on display.
 Sheringham is supposedly the only place in the world to have 4 of its original lifeboats.
 The museum owns 3 of these, with the oldest being JC Madge, launched in 1904.

 A seaside promenade runs along the shore, with an RNLI lifeboat station at the western end, and dramatic high cliffs beyond.
 Along the shore is Fishermans Slope, where fishing boats were traditionally hauled up on shore by a tractor or a winch.
-The picturesque Slope has recenty been given a makeover, with a concrete pedestrian walkway above the boat ramp, offering excellent views over the shore below.
+The picturesque Slope has recently been given a makeover, with a concrete pedestrian walkway above the boat ramp, offering excellent views over the shore below.
 The promenade has been decorated in places with vivid paintings portraying traditional scenes from daily life in the fishing port.

 Just inland from the town is Sheringham Park, with the stately home of Sheringham Hall set amid landscaped parkland laid out by Humphry Repton in 1812.
 Repton, widely regarded as one of the greatest English landscape gardeners, designed a picturesque landscape with carefully contrived viewpoints focussed on features in the landscape like church towers, trees, and follies.
 The Hall is privately owned, but the landscaped parkland is in the care of the National Trust and offers a wonderful array of countryside walks through Repton's landscaped parkland.

-Three miles away is the stately home of Felbrigg Hall, a 17th century mansion set in superb gardens.
+Three miles away is the stately home of Felbrigg Hall, a 17th-century mansion set in superb gardens.

 Address: Sheringham, Norfolk, England